|Project Name||Gov-HER-nance – Ensuring Gender Equity and Socio-Economic Resilience during COVID-19 in Pakistan|

 Spreading Verified Information: Alongside a dissemination of COVID-19 related information and updates through monthly bulletins, a digital media and radio campaign helps communities to stay abreast of verified and trusted information.
 These disseminations will focus on fact checking and mythsbusting, to be spread among the communities, as well as women’s rights related information, and details about where local, community-based support is available.

-- 60 female leaders trained and mentored on advocacy and claiming public service delivery
+- 71 female leaders were trained and mentored on advocacy and claiming public service delivery

-- 1800 participants at 60 community awareness sessions on right to equal access to health services and government facilitated support programs
+- 1,863 participants at 60 community awareness sessions on the right to equal access to health services and government facilitated support programs

-- 1.5 million people reached through digital media and radio campaigns to spread verified facts on COVID-19 related information
+- 1.8 million people were reached through digital media and radio campaigns to spread verified facts on COVID-19 related information

-- 6000 newsletters on COVID-19, women’s rights and local support disseminated
+- 6,400 newsletters on COVID-19, women’s rights and local support were disseminated